patzib/Master-s_Thesis/README.md

     Install Dependencies:
     pip install -r requirements.txt

-    Delete the placeholder in the data/raw_documents and place all your source documents (PDFs, TXTs) into that folder.
+    Delete the placeholder in the data/raw_documents and place all your source documents (only PDF and TXT files) into that folder.

-    If you also want to run the evaluation scripts, you also need install more packages.
-These are provided in the requirements_eval.txt: pip install -r requirements_eval.txt

 ## 5. Usage